OpenMDAO/OpenMDAO/openmdao/docs/style_guide/doc_style_guide.rst

 show-unittest-examples
 ++++++++++++++++++++++

-      `showUnitTestExamplesDirective` is an OpenMDAO custom Sphinx directive that allows unit test examples to be directly incorporated into a feature document.
+      `show-unittest-examples` is an OpenMDAO custom Sphinx directive that allows unit test examples to be directly incorporated into a feature document.
       An example usage within a feature document would look like this: